 If your local weather allows it, nothing is better than a full-on outdoor living space.
 Outdoor kitchens, living rooms, and seating areas are the pinnacle of backyard design.
 Fire pits make a great addition to any outdoor living space, bringing a warm and glowing ambiance.

 Cost: The designs you can choose for this type of fire pit will make the price vary widely, but an outdoor fireplace like the one above can range from $1,000 to as much as $20,000.

 A fire pit table offers the best of both worlds: the function of a table with all the coziness of a fire.
 Plus, you’ll always have a place to set your drinks and s’mores.

 Cost: Fire pit tables like the one above range from $200 to $3,000.

 A fire pit is only as good as the seating area around it.
-When selecting benches for your fire pit, you’ll have a wide range of options from rustic wood benches to lavishly designed stone benches.
+So when selecting benches for your fire pit, you’ll have a wide range of options, from rustic wood benches to lavishly designed stone benches.
 Either way, benches will give everyone a seat at the fire.

 Cost: You can make your own simple benches fairly easily for less than $100 or purchase fascia benches for as much as $400 per bench.

 8. Pick a Portable Pit

 While a designated fire pit patio with a permanent fire pit is an excellent addition to any landscape, you might want to consider a portable fire pit that can be moved around the yard as needed.
 With a portable fire pit, you can bring the warmth of a fire from the backyard to the front yard as required.